The Charlatan (student newspaper): Operations, Style and Sections

 The Charlatan reports on campus news as well as national and international stories affecting students.
 It also covers campus sports and arts.
 Any Carleton student can volunteer, or seek election for one of 11 part-time editorial positions or the full-time position of editor-in-chief.
 Editors are elected by staff every spring and hold their positions for one academic year.

-The newspaper has six sections published in the physical paper: News, National, Features, Opinions-Editorials, Arts, and Sports, in addition to Photo, Multimedia, Graphics, and Web content.
+The newspaper has five sections published in the physical paper: News, Features, Opinions-Editorials, Arts, and Sports, in addition to Photo, Multimedia, Graphics, and Web content.
 The newspaper's website, charlatan.ca launched in 2009.
-The Charlatan's weekly talk-radio show, CharlatanLive launched in 2010 on Carleton's campus-based community radio station, CKCU-FM.
+The Charlatan's weekly talk-radio show, CharlatanLive launched in 2010 on Carleton's campus-based community radio station, CKCU-FM and now takes the form of a podcast.

 The paper is funded by advertising and by an annual, non-refundable levy of $5.67 per undergraduate.
 These funds are administered by an elected board of directors, composed of: